Kristina01111000/WordPressTheme/README.md

 	- switch all files to php for wordpress

-	- add all basic php files to website
+	- add all basic php files to website -> some need names to be changed, some parts in multiple files
 		- archive
 		- comment
 		- search